krotov79/02_NoSQL_MovieRatings/README.md

 Although the focus was on NoSQL workflows, the experiment highlights an important principle:
 Relational databases can outperform NoSQL on small, structured, analytical workloads.

-## Key Insights
+## 💡 Key Insights

-MongoDB excels in schema flexibility, rapid development, and horizontal scaling.
+- **MongoDB** excels in schema flexibility, rapid prototyping, and horizontal scalability — ideal for dynamic or semi-structured data.
-PostgreSQL dominates analytical queries and joins when data is structured and well-indexed.
+- **PostgreSQL** outperforms NoSQL databases in analytical queries, joins, and aggregations when data is structured and well-indexed.
-A hybrid architecture — MongoDB for ingestion, PostgreSQL for analytics — combines the strengths of both worlds.
+- A **hybrid architecture**—MongoDB for ingestion and PostgreSQL for analytics—combines the best of both paradigms, balancing flexibility with query efficiency.
-This project demonstrates practical trade-offs in data engineering and database design.
+- With **Apache Spark** integrated, the pipeline now supports distributed computation and time-based analytics at scale.
+  Spark connects seamlessly with MongoDB to process large volumes of JSON-like data and deliver near-real-time aggregations.
+- Together, these components form a **modern data-lake architecture** that reflects real-world data engineering trade-offs between performance, scalability, and adaptability.
+- The project illustrates not only technical implementation but also the **strategic decisions** behind database design in hybrid data ecosystems.

 ## 🧠 Tech Stack
 Python · PyMongo · psycopg2 · Docker Compose · MongoDB · PostgreSQL · Pandas